gameshler/macsetup/README.md

 ### Desktop

-I don't like the new Desktop, Stage Manager or Widget features in Sonoma, so I disable them.
+I don't like the new Desktop, Stage Manager or Widget features, so I disable them.

 - System Preferences
   - Desktop & Dock